 Allow Puppy to Bite (a Little)

 For most of us, when we get a feel of those needle-sharp puppy teeth digging into us, our first instinct is to stop the behavior.
 Don't!
 Before you teach your puppy not to bite, you must first teach him that when he does bite, he should bite down gently without much pressure.
+This is called bite inhibition, and it should be part of your socialization program for your puppy.

 Why Teach Bite Inhibition